 News from the Office of the Principal

 Parents that drop off their children should do so in front of the school on Iowa Ave.
 Please do not drop off students in the Board of Education parking lot.
-Parents that are picking up and dropping off their children in this lot are causing a safety hazard.
 High School visitors, there are visitor parking spaces available at the library entrance.
 Please use those spaces when visiting and enter through the library entrance.

 Students, please be respectful to our community and the environment.
 Dispose of trash properly and use the sidewalks whenever possible.
-Thank you for your compliance with these matters.
+Thank you for your compliance in this matter.

 2018 and Beyond

 The graduation requirements for the classes of 2018 and beyond include curriculum and three options to show readiness for next steps in college and careers.

 |Ohio requires students to take and complete a minimum of 20 required credits.||State Minimum|